matthiaszarzecki/BaseNumberConverter/README.md

 # BaseNumberConverter
-Algorithm that converts a number from any base to any other base
+Algorithm that converts a number from any base to any other base (WIP)